TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-connectivity-18456-5.md

 <properties
-	pageTitle="Login failed - the specified user could not be found" description="Login failed because the specified user could not be found" infoBubbleText="We ran diagnostics on your resource and found lLogin failed because the specified user could not be found" service="microsoft.sql"
+	pageTitle="Login failed - the specified user could not be found" description="Login failed because the specified user could not be found" infoBubbleText="We ran diagnostics on your resource and found that login failed because the specified user could not be found" service="microsoft.sql"
 	resource="servers"
 	ms.author="vitomaz"